immerjs/immer/docs/built-with.md

 - [redux-ts-utils](https://github.com/knpwrs/redux-ts-utils) _Everything you need to create type-safe applications with Redux with a strong emphasis on simplicity_
 - [react-state-tree](https://github.com/suchipi/react-state-tree) _Drop-in replacement for useState that persists your state into a redux-like state tree_
 - [redux-immer](https://github.com/salvoravida/redux-immer) _is used to create an equivalent function of Redux combineReducers that works with `immer` state.
 Like `redux-immutable` but for `immer`_
+- [ngrx-wieder](https://github.com/nilsmehlhorn/ngrx-wieder)  _Lightweight yet configurable solution for implementing undo-redo in Angular apps on top of NgRx and Immer_
 - ... and [many more](https://www.npmjs.com/browse/depended/immer)